 Happy Feast of All Saints!

-Let's be honest, 'All Saints Day' does not refer to me.
+In all honesty, “All Saints Day” does not refer to me.
 I have more in common with popcorn appreciation day.
 Or Taylor Swift fan club Mondays.

 This feast commemorates all the saints in heaven and I feel like I’m so far away from being a saint.
 I want to be a saint though!
 I try really hard to not sin.
-In fact, I know the Ten Commandments about as well as I know the lyrics to 'As Long As You Love Me.'
-So . . . very well.
+In fact, I know the Ten Commandments about as well as I know the lyrics to “Shake it Off.”
+So… very well.

 But something has been bothering me lately.
 Sainthood is difficult.
-I keep thinking about how if we only avoid the obvious sins, we're just 'good' people.
-I think if you only follow the 'don’t' list you stay on the 'lukewarm and mediocre' list.
+I keep thinking about how if I only avoid sin, that only makes me a moderately good person.
+I think if I only follow the “don’t” list I stay on the “lukewarm and mediocre” list.

-Maybe you’re committed to purity and you’re not going have sex with your girlfriend or boyfriend — but don’t even sleep in the same bed!
-Don’t sleep in the same bedroom or under the same roof!
+Maybe you’re committed to purity and you’re not going have sex with your girlfriend or boyfriend — but what if you don’t even sleep in the same bed!
+Don’t even sleep in the same bedroom or under the same roof!

-Maybe you’re not going to drink underage — but don't even go to a party with underage drinking!
+Maybe you’re not going to drink underage — but what if you decide to not even attend a party with underage drinking!

-Maybe you’re not going to make out with a stranger — but don’t text someone just for attention!
+Maybe you’re not going to make out with a stranger — but don’t even flirt-text someone just for attention!

 What will you choose?